 It would help if you got something beneficial in return for your hard work.
 After all, there is no monetary compensation for guest posting.
 Most business owners like you are looking for publicity and exposure to the hosting site’s audience.
 But will you get it?

 Just because a large or popular company wants you to write an article for them does NOT mean you should.
 Do they offer you a link to your site?
 Do they give you a bio before or after the post?
 How many words do they allow in your bio?
 Do they link to any of your social media accounts?
 How many words do they require per post?

 You don’t want to put the time and effort into a fabulous post to hear crickets after it’s published by someone else.
 And the fact is, you’re not going to get much love if readers don’t have access to your bio, headshot, and link.
 This is the truth even when you guest blog for a large magazine.
 Although, with a popular site like Huffington Post, you may get some credit for being able to say you are a ‘Huff Post Contributor.’

 If you’re serious about expanding your guest blogging opportunities, I suggest you make a spreadsheet of potential websites with the following information:

-After completing my own research on guest blogging opportunities, I concluded there weren’t enough sites ‘compensating’ writers for their content in a meaningful way.
+After completing my research on guest blogging opportunities, I concluded there weren’t enough sites ‘compensating’ writers for their content in a meaningful way.
 I was shocked at how many big blogs and magazines gave guests almost nothing in return for their work.
-Further, I was more surprised at the number business owners who were willing to give their work away for almost nothing.
+Further, I was more surprised at the number of business owners willing to give their work away for almost nothing.

-I hope you found this post informative and encouraging.
+I highly hope you found this post informative and encouraging.
 Do you have any advice for uncovering quality guest blogging opportunities?
-If so, tell us about it in the comment section below.
+If so, let us know about it in the comment section below.